riverbed/Riverbed-Community-Toolkit/SteelConnect/Azure-EX-Templates/he_ha_multi_region/README.md

 - Install SteelConnect EX Analytics instances in primary region and run the cloud-init script for:
   - Updating the /etc/network/interface file.
   - Updating the /etc/hosts file.
-  - Install necessary routes for controller and overlay networks into /etc/rc.local.
+  - Install necessary routes for controller and overlay networks.
   - Inject the ssh key for analytics user
   - Copy certificates from SteelConnect EX Director and install this certificate into Analytics.
 - Install SteelConnect EX Log Forwarder instances in secondary region and run the cloud-init script for:
   - Updating the /etc/network/interface file.
   - Updating the /etc/hosts file.
-  - Install necessary routes for controller and overlay networks into /etc/rc.local.
+  - Install necessary routes for controller and overlay networks.
   - Inject the ssh key for analytics user

 **var.tf file:**